 Lemongrass Chicken Soup

+In Chinese cultures, lemongrass and cilantro are considered yin ingredients -- cooling elements that are ideal on hot days.
 The subtle heat of ginger and chile, combined with the bright aroma of fresh mint, enlivens this lightened rendition of chicken soup.

 - Servings: 6